chakmingchan/get-file-name-from-google-drive-url/README.md

 # Get file name from google links
-* Use Google Sheets
+* Get the file names from google drive links, https://drive.google.com/open?id=XXXXX.
-* Useful for getting file name of links obtained from file sumbit with google form.
+* Run a function using Apps Script under Google Sheets

 # Usage
 * Create an new google sheet, and two sheets with name "data" and "output".